ghostunnel/ghostunnel/README.md

 Note that by default ghostunnel logs to stderr and runs in the foreground.
 You can set `--syslog` to log to syslog.
 For daemonization, we recommend using a utility such as [daemonize](http://software.clapper.org/daemonize/).
-For an example on how to use ghostunnel in a Docker container, see the `docker` subdirectory.

 ### Install